What can you snack on when on a low-carb diet?

 Many shops now sell prawns in small snack-size packs, often with a dip.
 Net carbs in prawns are negligible, but check the info for the dip if there is one.

 Most shops sell small pepperoni sticks.
 They are packed full of nasty chemicals but contain hardly any carbs.
 Ok choice as a last resort.

 0-0.5g net carbs per stick

 Low-carb snacks from specialist shops

 Biltong is a South African dried meat snack.
 Unlike jerky, Biltong marinade contains very little sugar.
-Depending on the brand, net carbs count should be between 0-3g net carbs per pack.

 12. Pork scratchings